 (B) GOAL TO REDUCED GREENHOUSE GAS EMISSIONS

-1) The Department shall, on or before December 31, 2019, adopt final plans that reduce statewide greenhouse gas emissions by 40 percent from 2006 levels by 2030 and by 100 percent by 2045.
+1) The Department shall, on or before [date], adopt final plans that reduce statewide greenhouse gas emissions by 40 percent from 2006 levels by 2030 and by 100 percent by 2045.

 3) The final plans shall include:

 a) Adopted regulations that implement all plan measures for which state agencies have existing statutory authority; and

 b) A summary of any new legislative authority needed to fully implement the plans and a timeline for seeking legislative authority.

 (C) PLAN TO ACCOMPLISH REDUCTION IN GREENHOUSE GAS EMISSIONS—In developing and implementing the plans to reduce greenhouse gas emissions, the Department shall: